dgaydukov/cert-frm/frm.md

 If price goes up, that means user1 will earn money from user2.
 If user2 runs out of money, his position would be liquidated.
 But user1 still has his position open.
 So we need urgently someone else to take short position that was kept by user2 before liquidation.
 If nobody would like to take it that means, nobody will pay to user1, in case price still going up.
 So what should we do.
-Unfortunately exchanges has nothing better, rather then just close 2 position. short - cause nobody taking it, and long - cause there is no short counterpaty.
+Unfortunately exchanges has nothing better, rather then just close opposite position. short - cause nobody taking it, and long - cause there is no short counterpaty.
 Basically what happens is that although user1 want to keep his position open and make money, exchange will forcefully close his position.
 Liquidation goes into 3 steps:
   * liquidation orderbook - first order get into this special orderbook for liquidated positions